obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Global Filter.md

 # Global Filter

+> [!tip]
+> Since Tasks X.Y.Z, a new [[Global Query]] facility has been added, which offers a lot more flexibility than the Global Filter.

 ## Optional Global Filter

 You can set a global filter in the settings so that Tasks only matches specific checklist items.